 .
 Eating healthy (slowing down, experience eating, awareness of food choices, hydration)

 .
-Listening to their body's signals, before injury or accident (intuition)
+Listening to our body's signals, before injury or accident (intuition)

 .
-Tuning-in more to their Inner Coach and less to their Inner Critic
+Tuning-in more to our Inner Coach and less to our Inner Critic

 Kids can learn and develop a mindfulness practice: